ruby-processing/ruby-processing.github.io/_building/building.md

 title: Developing / Building ruby-processing projects
 ---

 All projects can be built on 64 bit linux, including PiCrate for RaspberryPI.
-Failing that use Windows, Apple is close to useless for open source development, I would be glad if you could prove wrong...
+Failing that use Windows, Apple is close to useless for open source development, I would be glad if you could me prove wrong...

 I use [Netbeans][netbeans] when developing java components and [Atom][atom] for:-
 1. Developing ruby components (and creating and running sketches)